ramachilu/cicd-project/README.md

 ![CD-Architecture](https://user-images.githubusercontent.com/76182381/103097352-f6be9300-45d4-11eb-9fea-72045aef3f7d.png)

-<TODO:  Instructions for running the Python project.
-How could a user with no context run this project without asking you for any help.
-Include screenshots with explicit steps to create that work.
-Be sure to at least include the following screenshots:
+### Instructions for running the Python project.

+1. Clone this GitHub repository to your GitHub account.
+2. Login to Azure portal and start Cloud Shell.
+3. git clone the repo from Cloud Shell.
+Please refer to the screenshot below.
+4. Start a webapp with unique appservice name.
+5. Once app is up, run './make_predict_azure_app.sh' script to make predictions and check log entries for predicted values.

 * Project cloned into Azure Cloud Shell